Piasy/searchengine/README.md

 searchengine
 ============

-The course project of search engine.
+The course project of search engine and service oriented architecture.